-After spending a couple of years conducting post-doctoral research, Josephine returned to Calgary in 2008.
-She began working as an environmental scientist at O’Connor Associates Environmental Inc., a company founded and established by three Queen’s alumni, Dr. Mike O’Connor (Sc’68, PhD’76, DSC’92), Dr. John Agar (Sc’73, MSc’78) and Mr. Doug King (Sc’70, MSc’75).
-Now, Josephine oversees the cutting edge research in cementing at Sanjel Corporation, a Calgary-based oil field services company, as Assistant Manager of Corporate Technology Services.
+After spending a couple of years conducting post-doctoral research in the US, Josephine returned to Calgary in 2008.
+She began working as an environmental scientist at O’Connor Associates Environmental Inc. (now Parsons), a company founded and established by three Queen’s alumni, Dr. Mike O’Connor (Sc’68, PhD’76, DSC’92), Dr. John Agar (Sc’73, MSc’78) and Mr. Doug King (Sc’70, MSc’75).
+Welcoming a different set of challenges in 2013, Josephine is now the Corporate Development Manager at CFR Chemicals Inc. in Calgary.

 It is public knowledge that Josephine struggles with clinical depression.
 She hopes that “people have to know that it is okay to have depression and it is also okay to talk about it”.
 When Josephine is not busy with Queen’s events or at work, you can find her spending time with her two beautiful nieces, training for her next half-marathons, traveling or taking photos.